 Click Add.
 The Devices table appears with the device added to the bottom of the list.
 To view and confirm the device details: Choose the device you added and then, in the menu that appears, click Edit.

 When you select the check box next to a device, the options menu appears above the device list.
-When you click anywhere else in the list, the options menu appears on the right side of the listing.
+If you click anywhere else in the list, the options menu appears on the right side of the listing.

 If using local groups and local users: